 Alastair completed the Joint Honours BA course in Greek and English, and the MPhil course in Classics at Trinity College Dublin, writing a dissertation about the poet Herodas, oratory and the comic tradition.
 Funded by the Irish Research Council, he is currently exploring how the Hellenistic poet Apollonius of Rhodes engages with comedy, and engages in humour, in his generally serious epic Argonautica.

 Seán McCrum has taught at the Byzantine Greek Summer School since 2013, having attended it (in his native Belfast) from 2009.
 He is a graduate in Classics of Trinity College Dublin and has worked as an independent curator in many areas of the arts, including sound art.
-As course administrator, he is responsible for much of the practical running of the Summer School, including admissions.

 Sean holds a BA and MA in Classics from the University of Groningen and he has worked as a teacher of Greek and Latin in the Netherlands.
 He has published articles on Amazons, Hermeticism and pseudo-Oppian’s Cynegetica.
 Sean is currently engaged in an Irish Research Council funded project on Oppian’s didactic epic on fish, the Halieutica, which focuses on how Oppian represents the relationship between humans and animals, exploring his interaction with the poetic tradition and contemporary philosophical discussions about the nature of animals.